viebel/klipse-repl/README.md

 ## Live dependency update

-In a usual REPL, when you want to add dependecies, you have to update your `deps.edn` file and restart the REPL.
+In a usual REPL, when you want to add dependencies, you have to update your `deps.edn` file and restart the REPL.
 The Klipse REPL supports hot loading of dependencies in two ways:

 1. update `deps.edn` and call `(refresh-classpath)` without restarting the REPL.
 2. add dependencies on the fly with `add-deps`.